 In 2014 I went back to my acting roots and auditioned to work for my second Halloween season as an actor at a popular theme park.
 My first season working there had been the best job I ever had, even if it was just temporary.
-I met some amazing people, made some great friends and great memories and I couldn’t wait to go back to make more friends and memories!
-I was given the job and couldn’t wait to get started.
+I met some amazing people, made some great friends and great memories and couldn’t wait to go back to make more friends and memories!
+After being given the job again, I couldn’t wait to get started.

 Then one day he calls me to tell me he’d kissed his ex girlfriend the night before.
 I didn’t mind and I told him that it was ok because we hadn’t really had any talk about exclusivity.
 I didn’t mind letting him off the hook because I liked him and I appreciated his honesty.

-That’s it.
-That’s the end of he story with Ollie: I told you it was quick!
+That’s the end of the story with Ollie: I told you it was quick!
 After he’d called to tell me he’d kissed his ex, he barely spoke to me again.
 It was over just as it was beginning.
 He started seeing other people without telling me and then he met his now girlfriend.
 They’ve been together since and I am happy for him but, as always, can’t understand being left like that without any explanation or reasoning.
-My fleeting romance with Ollie was over just as quickly as it had begun only it was, like some of my other stories, over due to someone not being able to tell me the truth about how they felt.
+My fleeting romance with Ollie was over just as quickly as it had begun.
+Only it was, like some of my other stories, over due to someone not being able to tell me the truth about how they felt.

 After Ollie, I decided that focusing on me was more important than trying to date anyone.
 Then my next frog walked into my life and stopped me from trying not to date.